jakobbossek/smoof/README.md

 print(res)
 ```

-The [ecr](https://github.com/jakobbossek/ecr) package for evolutionary computing in R needs builds upon otf functions.
+The [ecr](https://github.com/jakobbossek/ecr) package for evolutionary computing in R needs builds upon smoof functions.

 ## Contact

-Please address questions and missing features about the **otf package** to the author Jakob Bossek <j.bossek@gmail.com>.
+Please address questions and missing features about the **smoof package** to the author Jakob Bossek <j.bossek@gmail.com>.
 Found some nasty bugs?
-Please use the [issue tracker](https://github.com/jakobbossek/otf/issues) for this.
+Please use the [issue tracker](https://github.com/jakobbossek/smoof/issues) for this.
 Pay attention to explain the problem as good as possible.
 At its best you provide an example, so I can reproduce your problem.